-Our fundraising charitable music foundation helps aspiring composers and conductors who live in parts of the world where there is political strife or economic deprivation.
+Our fundraising charitable music foundation supports musical education projects as well as aspiring composers, instrumentalists and conductors who live in parts of the world where there is political strife or economic deprivation.

 Our fundraising activities have included concerts, receiving gifts and donations.
-We also received a generous legacy, but we need more and we need your help to continue our work and fund our largest project to date, our Composition workshop for young people in Iraq.
+We also received a generous legacy, but we need more and we need your help to continue our work.
 You can help us by either by making a donation or by organising your own fundraising activities.
 Contact us for help and suggestions.

-Help us continue to sponsor young Iraqi, Kurdish, and Syrian musicians in 2017.
+Help us continue to sponsor young Iraqi, Kurdish, and Syrian musicians.

 We walk into a heated room, flip a switch and the world lights up.
 What if one day we woke up in the cold, in the mud, in a tent all our personal possessions gone, and we had to start over from scratch not knowing when or where we would have our next meal?
 How would we gather the strength and courage to remake our lives?
 The young people we support have faced these obstacles.
 They have survived and live in hope that one day their lives will be better, maybe like it used to be.
 In cold, dark forbidding places, they find warm solace in their music.
 Often the music they play is barely audible so that disapproving neighbors will not report them.
 They practice on dilapidated instruments found in the rubble.
 They cling to their love of music and the solace it brings to their frightened, battered souls.
 Help us to find, encourage and support the idealism of these young composers, conductors and musicians who embody the best in a terror-filled and chaotic world.

 Formed in 2009 by pianist Zuhal Sultan, the National Youth Orchestra of Iraq is now made up of young musicians from across Iraq.
 Conductor Paul MacAlindin proposed that our foundation sponsor an intensive composition workshop in Sulaymaniyah, Iraq in August 2014.
-We need your help to make this happen.
+After months of planning and securing workshop leaders and purchasing flights, due to the ongoing crisis and the threat of ISIL moving in on the region of Sulaymaniyah, the concern for our workshop leaders became too great, and all our flights and wonderful project were forced to be cancelled.

 Sponsoring Mister Finney de Opera